-Understanding Travel Behavior In Avalanche Terrain: A Crowd Sourced Approach
+White Heat Tracks: Understanding Travel Behavior In Avalanche Terrain

 This project aims to collect GPS location information and survey responses from backcountry skiers and riders to better understand what types of terrain decision we make.
 Our focus is on backcountry skiers and riders of all abilities and experience.
 You need not be an expert backcountry skier to participate in this research.

-A video summarizing our project can be see here:
+A video summarizing the White Heat Tracks project can be see here:

-If you are interested in taking part in this project and sharing your GPS ski track information and responding to a few simple questions, then follow the easy steps below (or download this PDF):
+If you are interested in taking part in this project and sharing your GPX ski track information and responding to a few simple questions, then follow the easy steps below:

 Please note: that steps 1 and 2 only need to be done once.
 Steps 3 to 5 can be done for every trip thereafter.

-2. Download the application “SkiTracks” by CoreCoders to track your trips.
+2. Download the application “SkiTracks” by CoreCoders or "Mountain Hub" to track your trips:

 3. Track your trips.

-Every time you go out for a backcountry trip, simply start this application and click “START” and log your track.
+Every time you go out for a backcountry trip, simply start your application and log your track.

-While you are out, take photos of any key decision points – e.g. Did you see an avalanche and then decide to ski elsewhere (take a photo of the avalanche).
+IF you want to do more - then take photos of any key decision points – e.g. Did you see an avalanche and then decide to ski elsewhere (take a photo of the avalanche).
 Did you dig a snowpit and find out more information about the nature of the instability (take a photo of the snowpit).
 Or did you stop and discuss the route ahead (take a photo of the route ahead).
-Each photo is geo-referenced, so we can see where you were when you made this decision or discovered new information.
-You can do this for both the up and down tracks.
+Each photo is geo-referenced in both SkiTracks and MountainHub, so we can see where you were when you made this decision or discovered new information.

 Once you have finished your trip, end by saving it.
-When you are back in cell phone or internet coverage, please send us your track and any photos (go into “History”, click on your track and share via email).
-Please email a GPX file to firstname.lastname@example.org.
-You can set this as the default destination.
+When you are back in cell phone or internet coverage, please send us your track and any photos.
+For SkiTracks, go into “History”, click on your track and share via email.
+In Mountain Hub, use the "share" icon and email us your track.

 4. Automatic reply